matomo-org/developer-documentation/docs/generated/master/Classes.md

 - [`Plugins\UserSettings\Archiver`](Piwik/Plugins/UserSettings/Archiver.md) &mdash; Archiver for UserSettings Plugin
 - [`Plugins\VisitTime\Archiver`](Piwik/Plugins/VisitTime/Archiver.md)
 - [`Plugins\VisitorInterest\Archiver`](Piwik/Plugins/VisitorInterest/Archiver.md)
-- [`RankingQuery`](Piwik/RankingQuery.md) &mdash; The ranking query class wraps an arbitrary SQL query with more SQL that limits the number of results while grouping the rest to "Others" and allows for some more fancy things that can be configured via method calls of this class.
+- [`RankingQuery`](Piwik/RankingQuery.md) &mdash; The ranking query class wraps an arbitrary SQL query with more SQL that limits the number of results while aggregating the rest in an a new "Others" row.
 - [`ScheduledTask`](Piwik/ScheduledTask.md) &mdash; Contains metadata referencing PHP code that should be executed at regular intervals.
 - [`ScheduledTime`](Piwik/ScheduledTime.md) &mdash; Describes the interval on which a scheduled task is executed.
 - [`ScheduledTime\Daily`](Piwik/ScheduledTime/Daily.md) &mdash; Daily class is used to schedule tasks every day.